Gorilla: Characteristics

 The eastern gorilla is more darkly coloured than the western gorilla, with the mountain gorilla being the darkest of all.
 The mountain gorilla also has the thickest hair.
 The western lowland gorilla can be brown or greyish with a reddish forehead.
-In addition, gorillas that live in lowland forest are more slender and agile than the more bulky mountain gorillas.
+Gorillas that live in lowland forest are more slender and agile than the more bulky mountain gorillas.
 The eastern gorilla also has a longer face and broader chest than the western gorilla.

 Like humans, gorillas have individual fingerprints.

 Their eye colour is dark brown, framed by a black ring around the iris.
 Gorilla facial structure is described as mandibular prognathism, that is, the mandible protrudes farther out than the maxilla.
 Adult males also have a prominent sagittal crest.

 Gorillas move around by knuckle-walking, although they sometimes walk upright for short distances, typically while carrying food or in defensive situations.
 A 2018 study investigating the hand posture of 77 mountain gorillas at Bwindi Impenetrable National Park (8% of the population) found that knuckle walking was done only 60% of the time, and they also supported their weight on their fists, the backs of their hands/feet, and on their palms/soles (with the digits flexed).
 Such a range of hand postures was previously thought to have been used by only orangutans.
 Studies of gorilla handedness have yielded varying results, with some arguing for no preference for either hand, and others right-hand dominance for the general population.

 Studies have shown gorilla blood is not reactive to anti-A and anti-B monoclonal antibodies, which would, in humans, indicate type O blood.
 Due to novel sequences, though, it is different enough to not conform with the human ABO blood group system, into which the other great apes fit.